PECOS-packages/PECOS/docs/user-guide/decoders.md

 releases the Python GIL and preserves shot order.
 At most one Rust decoder per worker is alive at a time, so more workers and larger `k` increase memory use.
 `SampleBatch.decode(...)` builds exactly one decoder per worker;
-`DemSampler.decode(...)` builds one per scheduled group of sampling chunks, which can be several times the worker count on a long run, so a model that is slow to construct pays that cost more than once per worker there.
+`DemSampler.decode(...)` builds one up front to check dimensions and then one per scheduled group of sampling chunks, which can be several times the worker count on a long run, so a model that is slow to construct pays that cost more than once per worker there.

 Options match `pecos_rslib_exp.FrontierDecoder.from_dem`: `k`, `delta`, `score_alpha`, `bp_score_iterations`, `column_order`, `merge_indistinguishable`,